Contact Us | Search

 Dates: November 2018 - December 2021

-Project Overview:
+Project Overview

 Final Summary of Project Activities

 This project presented an applicable and sustainable water management strategy for Iraq’s water resources systems that conserves its renewable and freshwater resources while minimizing the disposal of pollutants and other harmful contaminants to the environment.
 Using such optimization modeling approaches can support decision-makers and allow them to manage water allocation in Iraq with consideration of current and potential water shortages and related issues.
-Several water allocation scenarios were tested using Baghdad as a case study due to the size of the generated wastewater that is usually secondary treated and discharged directly to the Tigris River and the local drainage systems.
+Several water allocation scenarios were tested using Baghdad as a case study due to the size of the generated wastewater that is usually secondarily treated and discharged directly to the Tigris River and the local drainage systems.
 By running the developed optimization model under different water availability scenarios, it was found that as reclaimed water reuse increases, the surface water flow downstream of the studied region maintains a suitable quantity in comparison to the scenarios without the utilization of reclaimed water.
 In addition, the released pollutants to the environment are decreased while allowing fresher surface water that supports the downstream aquatic system.

-Increasing public understanding of the approaching threats to renewable and freshwater resources increased their acceptance of reclaimed water as an essential alternative source which certainly will assist in reducing the potential impacts of water shortages and related quantity and quality issues.
+Increasing public understanding of the approaching threats to renewable and freshwater resources increased their acceptance of reclaimed water as an essential alternative source that certainly will assist in reducing the potential impacts of water shortages and related quantity and quality issues.
 In this regard, meetings with stakeholders, personnel, graduate and undergraduate students, civil activists, and farmers were conducted highlighting the utilization of integrated land and water resources management techniques to minimize water consumption in irrigation and other applications.
 The team also highlighted how crop diversity may positively impact yield in addition to other benefits that may result if compared to traditional agricultural practices.
 Providing sustainable water resources during water shortages and drought seasons and other management issues were the main points of contention during the discussions due to the accumulated problems during the last four decades.

-Throughout the project, he team met with numerous stakeholders in the private and public sectors, including the Iraqi Ministry of Construction and Housing & Public Municipalities (MOCHPM) and the General Directorate of Sewage.
+Throughout the project, the team met with numerous stakeholders in the private and public sectors, including the Iraqi Ministry of Construction and Housing & Public Municipalities (MOCHPM) and the General Directorate of Sewage.
 The use of reclaimed water and potential applications, as well as other programs to save the available surface water resources were explored with stakeholders to increase understanding of the situation and possible remedies.

 Back to PEER Cycle 7 Grant Recipients